Adapting Vision-Language Models for Evaluating World Models: Abstract

 \section{Abstract}

 World models -- generative models that simulate environment dynamics conditioned on past observations and actions -- are gaining prominence in planning, simulation, and embodied AI.
 However, evaluating their rollouts remains a fundamental challenge, requiring fine-grained, temporally grounded assessment of action alignment and semantic consistency -- capabilities not captured by existing metrics.
 Vision-Language Models (VLMs) have shown promise as automatic evaluators of generative content due to their strong multimodal reasoning abilities.
 Yet, their use in fine-grained, temporally sensitive evaluation tasks remains limited and requires targeted adaptation.
-We introduce a evaluation protocol targeting two recognition tasks -- action recognition and character recognition -- each assessed across binary, multiple-choice, and open-ended formats.
-To support this, we present \textsc{universe} (UNIfied Vision-language Evaluator for Rollouts in Simulated Environments), a method for adapting VLMs to rollout evaluation under data and compute constraints.
-We conduct a large-scale study comparing full, partial, and parameter-efficient finetuning across task formats, context lengths, sampling strategies, and data compositions.
-The resulting unified evaluator matches the performance of task-specific baselines using a single checkpoint.
-Human studies confirm strong alignment with human judgments, establishing \textsc{universe} as a scalable, semantics-aware evaluator for world models.
+We introduce an evaluation protocol targeting two recognition tasks -- action recognition and character recognition -- each assessed across binary, multiple-choice, and open-ended formats.
+To support this, we present \textsc{universe} (UNIfied Vision-language Evaluator for Rollouts in Simulated Environments), a VLM-based evaluator for video world model rollouts adapted under data and compute constraints.
+In our extensive experiments totaling over 5,154 GPU-days, we explore full, partial, and parameter-efficient adaptation methods across various task formats, context lengths, sampling methods, and data compositions.
+The resulting unified evaluator achieves parity with task-specific checkpoints.
+Human studies across seven diverse environments confirm strong alignment with human judgments, establishing \textsc{universe} as a lightweight, adaptable, and semantics-aware evaluator for video world models.